“You're just crazy! Crazy and cruel!” Italy in

 What I'd ultimately like to do:Writer & Director Current positions: Self-Directing Cameraman, Screenwriter & Editor Writing fields of interest:Feature length, TV drama & short subject screenplays, Research essays, Film/Video game reviews

-Writing: "Dug Deep" (Novella) "How Mr Snuffles III and Others Met Their Maker" (Novella) "Celebrityville" (Novel) "Sleb: Tigress of Celebrityville" (Novel) Sleaze Fiend Magazine (Staff Writer) The Racket (Script Editor) The Problem of Evil (Screenwriter, Film #5)
+Writing: "Murder at the Grindhouse" (Novel, in progress) "Dug Deep" (Novella) "How Mr Snuffles III and Others Met Their Maker" (Novella) "Celebrityville" (Novel) "Sleb: Tigress of Celebrityville" (Novel) Sleaze Fiend Magazine (Staff Writer) The Racket (Script Editor) The Problem of Evil (Screenwriter, Film #5)